-He teaches Scene Design and Projection Design for the B.A. and M.F.A. programs at San Diego State University.
-He has has served on faculty at Southern Oregon University, taught courses at University of North Carolina School of the Arts and has lectured at Temple University, The South Carolina Governor's School for the Arts and Humanities, University of Alabama, the Associated Colleges of the South Conference, the North Carolina Thespian Festival and Furman University.
+He teaches Scene Design and Projection/Integrated Media Design for the B.A. and M.F.A. programs at San Diego State University.
+He has has served on faculty at Southern Oregon University, taught courses at University of North Carolina School of the Arts and has lectured at Temple University, The South Carolina Governor's School for the Arts and Humanities, the University of Alabama, the Associated Colleges of the South Conference, the North Carolina Thespian Festival and Furman University.
 He received his Master of Fine Arts in Scenic Design at the University of North Carolina School of the Arts where he was the A. J. Fletcher Opera Fellow in Scene Design.
 He is a proud member of USA 829.

 See the latest work at www.sketchbook.charlesmurdocklucas.com